 I have received hundreds of calls just like this scenario over the years.
 The most extreme calls come from out-of-state drivers because they fall in one of two primary categories: Having been charged with Reckless Driving, you researched it and found out that it is a Class 1 Misdemeanor punishable by up to 12 months in jail, a $2,500 fine and a 6 month license suspension.
 You start thinking about your job, your finances and your future.
-Or you were completely unaware of the difference between Reckless Driving and your average speeding ticket.
+Or you were completely unaware of the difference between reckless driving and your average speeding ticket.
 You had no idea that you were being charged with a misdemeanor or that you could possibly get jail time for a speeding-related offense.
-Maybe you’re one of the 394 drivers who received a Reckless Driving charge over this last weekend, according to a recent Associated Press article.

 For out-of-state drivers who wish they did not have to return to Virginia for a court appearance, it is possible for an attorney to request the court to waive your appearance and appear in your absence.

 The traffic defense lawyers at Livesay & Myers, P.C. represent clients throughout Northern Virginia on reckless driving and other criminal traffic charges.
-If you have been charged with such an offense, contact us to schedule your free consultation with a Virginia reckless driving defense attorney today.
+If you have been charged with such an offense, contact us to schedule your free consultation with an experienced attorney today.